vikpande/myreads/README.md

 Instructions :

 You don’t have to ever use the above command unless you are curious to create your own configuration files and dependencies.

-What happens when you run the abve command ?
+So, what happens when you run the abve command ?

 Once you run the above "yarn eject" or "npm run eject", it removes the build dependencies from your project.
 You are then in control of your scripts and create your own custom set up at any time.
 Run this command if you are not satisfied with the configuration files and the dependencies (Webpack, Babel, ESLint, etc) and want to over write them.
 If you are not too curious about the dependencies and configuration files and want